 Should you Visit the Den of Espionage?

 The “US Den of Espionage” is a significant element of the constriction of the Iranian regime’s psyche, and even just a glimpse at the murals is essential in trying to understand the components that make up modern-day Iran and some of the ‘political’ components that exist that are in no way reflective of the general population.

-More importantly, one should visit to make up their own mind about the situation, while observing that the local people who walk past and simply pay no attention at all.
+More importantly, one should visit to make up their own mind about the situation, while observing that the local people who walk past simply pay no attention.

 - The Den of Espionage Museum is open daily from 9:00 AM – 1:00 PM and 2:00 PM – 5:00 PM.